Academic Requirements and Regulations

 - For medical withdrawal: Typed letter from the student’s treating physician(s) recommending a withdrawal for medical reasons.
 The letter must state the specific rationale for the recommendation, including diagnosis or medical impressions; why the illness or condition prevented the student from maintaining their status as a student at the university; the effective date of the onset of the illness or condition; dates of treatment; and anticipated date of resolution, if applicable.
 The letter must be on official letterhead and must be signed by the service provider.
 The letter may be faxed from the treatment provider’s fax machine.
 Medical information will be kept confidential.

 For withdrawal due to catastrophic event: Documentation sufficient to support the student’s claim of involvement in a catastrophic situation.
-Said documentation will vary depending on the situation and should follow guidelines set forth by the Associate Dean of Student Affairs.
+Said documentation will vary depending on the situation and should follow guidelines set forth by the Assistant Dean of Wellness.

 A request for a medical/emergency withdrawal without the supporting rationale will not be considered. - Complete Medical/Emergency Withdrawal Consultation Form, Financial Aid.